Manndeep611/Manndeep-Patel-Data-Analysis---project/README.md

-# customer-Data-Analysis-Capstone-Project
+# Purchse Pattern Analysis Project
-This capstone project contains Analysis related to customer data and i have performed SQL queries and power Bi presentation with graphs and Power point presentation
+This cllient project contains Analysis related to identify purchase patterns and i have used SQL and power Bi presentation with graphs and Power point presentation.